aaronbloomfield/ccc/hws/dex/index.md

 Here are all the files you will need:

-- [DEX.sol](DEX.sol.html) ([src](DEX.sol)): the interface, above, that your contract will need to implement
+- [DEX.sol](DEX.sol.html) ([src](DEX.sol)): the interface, above, that your contract will need to implement; that file has many more comments in the file to describe what each function does
 - [EtherPricer.sol](EtherPricer.sol.html) ([src](EtherPricer.sol)): the interface that the two pricing smart contracts implement; the contract addresses for these are on the Collab landing page
 - [EtherPricerConstant.sol](EtherPricerConstant.sol.html) ([src](EtherPricerConstant.sol)) is the contract implementation of EtherPricer.sol that always returns 100 in cents (formally: `10000`); note that the source code for the variable version is not being made available
 - [IERC165.sol](IERC165.sol.html) ([src](IERC165.sol)): the ERC-165 interface, which the DEX interface extends
 - [IERC20Metadata.sol](IERC20Metadata.sol.html) ([src](IERC20Metadata.sol)): the same file from the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment, which your token cryptocurrency implements
 - [IERC20.sol](IERC20.sol.html) ([src](IERC20.sol)): The full ERC-20 interface, which the IERC20Metadata contract extends
+- [DEXtest.sol](DEXtest.sol.html) ([src](DEXtest.sol)) is a file to help test the TokenDEX contract, and is explained in detail below

 When you want to test your program, this is the expected flow to get it started, whether to the Javascript blockchain in Remix or to our private Ethereum blockchain:

-- Deploy your TokenDEX contract and (if necessary) your TokenCC contract
+- Deploy your TokenDEX contract and (if necessary) your TokenCC contract.
-- Approve your TokenDEX contract for some amount of your TokenCC supply via `approve()` on your TokenCC contract
+- Approve your TokenDEX contract for some amount of your TokenCC supply via `approve()` on your TokenCC contract.
 - Call `createPool()` on your TokenDEX.
-Choose how much TokenCC supply to use (you don't have to use it all!), and put in the appropriate EtherPricer contract address
+Choose how much TokenCC supply to use (you don't have to use it all!), and put in the appropriate EtherPricer contract address.
+You will have to transfer in some ether with this call.

+As far this this assignment is concerned, the exchange rate between our (fake) ETH and your token cryptocurrency is initially set based on the ratio of what you send in via `createPool()`.
+The overall value of the DEX is based on the current (fake) ETH price.
+So if you have 10 (fake) ETH, and the price of the (fake) ETH is $99.23, then the ETH liquidity is $9,923; the value of the DEX is twice that, or $19,846.

 ### Fees

 Each transaction will have fees deducted.
 Fees are always deducted from the amount the DEX pays out -- it just pays that much less.
 Reasonable fees are a fraction of a percent -- perhaps 0.2%, for example.
+Thus, if you were trading some amount of ETH and getting 100 TC, with 0.2% fees, you would trade the same amount of (fake) ETH, but receive 99.8 TC; the other 0.2 TC are the fees.
 When fees are withheld, the amount that is withheld is added to the `feesEhter` and `feesToken` variables (and getter functions).
 These accumulate the *total* amount of fees that the DEX has accumulated over time.

-Managing fees is quite complicated -- one has to take into account how much liquidity each provider has in the DEX, and over what time frame.
-There could be thousands of liquidity providers in the pool, each of which gets a cut, proportional to their liquidity, of each transaction's fee.
-Furthermore, fees are added to the liquidity pool, but only when they can be added in appropriate proportions.
+Managing fee payout is quite complicated -- one has to take into account how much liquidity each provider has in the DEX, and over what time frame.
+There could be thousands of liquidity providers in the pool, each of which had different times that the DEX held their liquidity, and each of which gets a cut -- proportional to their liquidity -- of each transaction's fee.
+Furthermore, fees are added to the liquidity pool, but only when they can be balanced with the other currency so that they can be added in appropriate proportions.

 For this assignment, we are not going to handle distributing fees back to the liquidity providers -- we are just going to accumulate them into the `feesEhter` and `feesToken` variables.
 We realize that this inability to retrieve the fees would result in lost ETH or TC.
 That's fine for this assignment, even if it would not be fine in a real world situation.